Four keynote speakers are expected to present at ICCPR 2018 in Tallinn.

 Professor Singh has authored five monographs, edited three books, and published dozens of scholarly articles.
 His single authored books include Sweet Talk: Paternalism and Collective Action in North-South Trade Negotiations (Stanford Univ.
 Press 2016), Negotiation and the Global Information Economy (Cambridge Univ.
 Press 2008), and Globalized Arts: The Entertainment Economy and Cultural Identity (Columbia Univ.
 Press, 2011), which won the American Political Science Association’s award for best book in information technology and politics in 2012.

-Prof. José Van Dijck (University of Amsterdam, Netherlands)
+Prof. José Van Dijck (Utrecht University, Netherlands)

 José van Dijck is Distinguished Professor at Utrecht University and former Dean of Humanities at the University of Amsterdam.
 She researches social media, media technologies and digital culture, and has authored such books as Mediated Memory in the Digital Age and The Culture of Connectivity (Stanford Univ.
 Press 2007).
 Prof. Van Dijck has been a visiting scholar at the Massachusetts Institute of Technology (MIT), the University of Technology in Sydney, and the Annenberg School of Communication at the University of Pennsylvania